 Method 3: Use Alcohol Wipes

-You can clean your flashlight and disinfect it by using alcohol wipes.
+You can clean your flashlight and disinfect it by using alcohol wipes (try this one).
 Just rub the wipe all over the outside of the flashlight, getting into all the nooks and crannies.
 When you’re finished, throw the wipe away.

 If you’re using alcohol wipes, read the label to make sure they’re safe to use on the material your flashlight is made of.
 Some alcohol wipes are harsh and can damage plastic or other materials.
 Wipe the entire exterior of your flashlight with an alcohol wipe.
 Make sure to wipe away any residue on the lens, since alcohol is flammable and you don’t want any left behind when you turn on your flashlight.